 The obvious way to implement 1) is to ignore the OSR bootstrap and simply use a normal (albeit a relatively minimal) OS install to prepare and bootstrap the volumes for the shared root instance.
 This works reasonably well, but it does bring a problem with it – the boostrap OS isn’t implicitly identical between the nodes.
 In OSR this is addressed by the fact that the same initrd is used on all the nodes, so even though the bootstrap OS isn’t permanently shared, a high degree of consistency exists due to the bootstrap being initialized from the same image at every boot.
 So for the sake of tidiness and feature equivalence with OSR, some method must be applied to ensure that the copies are kept in sync.
 The tool used to achieve this is csync2.

 csync2 is similar to rsync, but is specifically designed for synchronizing a set of files to a large number of remote nodes.
-I am not going to go into details of csync2 setup here because good documentation exist on the Linbit website and elsewhere.
+I am not going to go into details of csync2 setup here because good documentation exist on the Linbit website.
 The csync2 configuration file I use is provided because it lists which files should be excluded from the synchronization.

 The main thing to pay attention to here is that some files need to be host specific, rather than shared/mirrored (this is, BTW, also the case with OSR).
 Specifically, these include things like csync2 host keys and network configuration settings (the two nodes still have different names and IP addresses even if they are supposed to be identical in all other ways).
 As a bare minimum, on any shared root system at least the files/directories highlighted in red in the above config should be kept host-specific.
 The directories highlighted in blue are virtual file systems that are node-specific and unshareable.
 The rest will depend on the exact nature and purpose of the system.